 The methodology that BCEHS used to develop the guidelines aligns with academic tools designed for guideline development.
 These tools provide a framework to inform development strategy, assess quality, and identify best practice for how the guidelines are displayed.

 BCEHS has developed clinical guidelines to support paramedics in their practice, in line with relevant patient presentations.
 The evidence that supports practice is based on the database of pre-hospital evidence-based practice hosted by Dalhousie University.
 BCEHS paramedics and physicians contribute to this project as official appraisers, thus informing our practice.

 The BCEHS Clinical Practice Guideline committee is undertaking a review of the existing guidelines.
-Our goal is to release an updated version in summer of 2020.
+Our goal is to release an updated version in January 2021.
 We will undertake annual reviews and communicate accordingly.

 The BCEHS Clinical Practice Guidelines